A practitioner platform for human communication and conflict development

 Managing Your Reactions Exercises

-Four exercises to map your triggers, build your early warning system, and develop steadiness under pressure.
+Four exercises to map triggers and build steadiness under pressure

 Practice Workbooks